dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

   dials.index optimized_datablock.json strong.pickle

-We now have a much more convincing solution, which also indexes many more reflections::
+We now have a more convincing solution, which also indexes many more reflections::

   RMSDs by experiment: